 A special thank you to Dawn Mosley and Productions for Purpose for producing the above video.

-We’ve heard from many clients that they were advised, or thought, that their juvenile record would be sealed and/or automatically expunged when they turned 18.
+We’ve heard from many clients that they were advised, or thought, that their record would be sealed and/or automatically expunged when they turned 18 or that their criminal history would go away if they were not convicted or adjudicated delinquent.
 That couldn’t be further from the truth.
-A juvenile record is never destroyed in Delaware and is not automatically sealed.
-An expungement is the only way to remove juvenile arrests, charges, and adjudications of delinquency from a criminal background history.
-To be clear: if you are charged with a crime as a juvenile in Delaware, you must obtain an expungement to remove the arrests, charges, or adjudications from your record.
-There are two different types of expungements, which are explained below.
+A criminal record is never destroyed in Delaware and, until 2024 upon the enactment of the Clean Slate Act, is not automatically sealed.
+An expungement is the only way to remove arrests, charges, and adjudications of delinquency from a criminal background history.